 All drawers are equipped with metal slides to provide additional load-bearing strength, and to permit effortless opening and closing of the drawers, even when they are fully loaded.
-These metal guides have a slight "locking" action, when closed.
-To open the drawers, slightly lift up on the drawer handle and then pull the drawer open.

-To close, push the drawer closed until it "clicks" back into place (i.e., the locking action is engaged).
+The pull drawers contain locks the secure the drawers in place when closed.
+To open the drawers, pull the drawer open with the drawer handle.
+To close, push the drawer closed until it makes a "clicking sound" back into place. (i.e., the drawer lock is engaged).